- Ask the Expert: Understanding Vicarious Trauma

 Ask the Expert with Dr. Sayida Peprah: Fostering Teen Mothers: Connecting, Healing, Developing and Empowering

 The Ask the Expert session has two-parts.
-Participants will receive a link to a 20-minute recorded mini lecture by Dr. Peprah.
-This session is a pre-requisite and will provide key points around working with teen mothers who are in the foster system.
-Part two is the live, virtual Ask the Expert session held on August 9, 2018 at 10am PDT.
-Questions can be sent prior to the session or asked live during the event.
+Part one is a 20-minute recorded mini lecture by Dr. Peprah.
+This session will provide key points around working with teen mothers who are in the foster system.
+Part two is the virtual Ask the Expert session.
 It is strongly encouraged that participants view the 30-minute session to allow for a deeper conversation during the live Ask the Expert event.

 Presented by: Sayida Peprah, PsyD